Graffiti Kingdom

 Graffiti Kingdom is a 2004 action role-playing game developed by Taito for the PlayStation 2.
 It is the sequel to Magic Pengel: The Quest for Color (2002) and was released in North America by Hot-B and in PAL regions by 505 GameStreet.
 The game's soundtrack was composed by Yasunori Mitsuda.

 Gameplay

 As in Magic Pengel: The Quest for Color, the player is able to create characters (known as "Graffiti Creatures") by drawing its body parts and assigning a function (such as "leg" or "head") to each part; however, unlike the previous game, its attacks and movement can also be customized.
-Additional functions are added as the player's level increases, and new attacks can be obtained by "capturing" other creatures.
+Additional tools for monster creating, such as decoration pens, limb functions, and a part cloning function, are added as the player's level increases.
+New attacks and movement abilities can be obtained by "capturing" other creatures, also allowing transformation into them for a short time.
+Collecting cards that rarely drop from defeated monsters adds them to the monster collection, allowing at will and unlimited time transformations as well as the ability to customize their appearance and attacks.